rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 password that is valid for one login session or transaction on a computer system or other digital device.

-To configure your account to use an OTP device for multi-factor authentication, you must have one of the following OTP client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),
+To configure your account to use an OTP device for multifactor authentication, you must have one of the following OTP client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),